sitedata/checklyhq.com/site/content/docs/browser-checks/using-mocha.md

 ## Run an example script on your local machine

- We've created a Github repo you can clone run from you local machine to get a feel for writing browser checks with Mocha.
+ We've created a GitHub repo you can clone run from you local machine to get a feel for writing browser checks with Mocha.
  Clone the [checkly/browser-checks-starter-mocha](https://github.com/checkly/browser-checks-starter-mocha.git) repo and run the provided example.

  ```bash